tinygo-org/awesome-tinygo/README.md

 # awesome-tinygo
 A curated list of awesome TinyGo projects.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go).

 **Contributing**:

 * **Issues**.
 Please add which category you believe fits it best along with the following markdown:
     ```markdown
     * [<project name>](<project url>) - <project description>
     ```

-* **Pull requests** There is no guidelines or requirements one has to meet to be added though it would be desirable the project be original.
+* **Pull requests** There are no guidelines or requirements one has to meet to be added though it would be desirable the project be original.

 * [Awesome TinyGo](#awesome-tinygo)
     - [Code Editing](#code-editing)